paulojqferreira/mavo-data/edx.md

  * Each subsection can have several units
  * Each unit can have several components
  * The grades are tied to the subsections, not sections

+* On the actual version, in the advanced tab from the Problem Component, de Open access Response (ORA) is the Peer Review Assessment from the list